How to Use Technology in Sales to Improve Performance

 #3: Virtual Learning

 Salespeople today no longer have to wait for in-person events or classroom training to improve their skills.
-Thanks to virtual learning platforms (VLT) and Learning Management Systems (LMS), sales managers can provide salespeople with ways to engage with sales training anytime, from almost anywhere.
+Thanks to virtual learning platforms (VLT) and Learning Management Systems (LMS), sales managers can provide salespeople with ways to engage with sales management training anytime, from almost anywhere.

 Again, however, the key is to leverage these tools to reinforce and enhance coaching and group collaboration.
 It’s not enough for salespeople to log on to an LMS, take a few quizzes, and log off.
 Salespeople still need direct engagement and feedback from managers to improve their selling skills.

 All salespeople today are on mobile devices -- and not just phones.
 They’re using iPads, laptops, and other devices that help them routinely during a given day of selling.

 As an example, sales acceleration software from QStream, (a partner of ours) can send out questions to the salesperson's mobile device in the form of real-world sales scenarios.
 Salespeople can then submit responses, and managers can view how well their sales team is mastering the skills and concepts.
 This reinforces selling skills in a very tangible way because sales managers can identify skills gaps and tailor coaching efforts accordingly.